 You’re in the thick of your college search and trying to find the best college match for you.
 There are so many criteria to evaluate when you choose a college.
-The size of campus and surrounding community, net price to attend, acceptance odds, and what you want to study.
+The size of the campus and surrounding community, the net price to attend, acceptance odds, and what you want to study.

 If you are undecided about an academic major, it’s time to do some research.
 Don’t worry, though, we are here to help.
 Figuring out what your interests and strengths are will largely help you choose a path.
 Your counselor can assist you with finding aptitude tests and so much more.
 Other important things to consider when choosing a major are what careers can come out of it.
 Students often evaluate those careers based on pay and openings, as well as the impact they would be making.
 We have compiled a list of jobs that are projected to have steady growth and a large number of open positions for when you graduate!

 - Computer Software Engineer, Applications

 - Market Research Analyst